etienne girardet Xh6BpT 1tXo unsplash scaled 1

 • You should go to the hospital, your doctor, or an urgent care facility right away.
 Some individuals attempt to heal on their own, but this is likely a bad idea.
 Seeing a doctor will ensure that your injuries are treated by a medical professional, and it will also provide you with important proof of the origin and extent of your injuries.
 Before leaving, ask your doctor for a copy of any relevant medical documents.

 If you wish to take legal action, you will have to do so within a certain amount of time.
 This deadline is known as a statute of limitations.
 In New Jersey, the statute of limitations for a personal injury claim is generally two years.
-This means that if you fail to file within two years from the date of the accident, you will likely lose your opportunity to recover the compensation you deserve.
-Contact our firm to speak with an experienced attorney and avoid missing any important deadlines.
+This means that if you fail to file within two years of the date of the accident, you will likely lose your opportunity to recover the compensation you deserve.
+This deadline applies to most personal injury lawsuits in New Jersey, including pool accident injury claims.

-Stathis & Leonardis, LLC is an experienced personal injury law firm in Middlesex County, New Jersey that is committed to helping clients who have been hurt due to another party’s negligence.
-If you have been involved in a motor vehicle accident or were injured on another person’s property, please do not hesitate to contact our firm today.
+Stathis & Leonardis, LLC is an experienced personal injury law firm in Middlesex County, New Jersey, that is committed to helping clients who have been hurt due to another party’s negligence.
+If you have been involved in a pool accident in Edison, New Brunswick, Metuchen, or any other Central Jersey community, please do not hesitate to contact our firm today.